My Precious 8 Years At Chatterbox

 This was the day I first met Aretha.
 I was 3 years old but I clearly remember that day.
 A few years later I would meet the same teacher, Aretha, again.
 And so it was, I started going to CHATTERBOX ENGLISH SCHOOL.

 In class, I played games, made crafts, read books and talked.
 To me, not studying, more like play.
 As I got older, I started learning to write, first a dairy then later, essays about daily news.
 Sometimes the topics were difficult for me but I didn’t stop thinking about them.
 I researched about the news both, on Japanese and English websites.
 I enjoyed discussing the topics from every category with the teacher and other students.
 I learned so many things, not only English but also science, cooking, and geography.
 I love Aretha’s lessons so much.
 And I could use many things that I picked up in the lessons.
 For example, I have been able to help people who can’t speak Japanese right here in my home city many times.
-Where I worked part time, there were many tourists visiting from abroad.
-Some of them couldn’t speak Japanese so I could support them.
-Though there were English-speaking visitors from China and so on, no other staff, including regular employees, could communicate with the tourists.
-I was surprised.
-Everyone had studied English at school but no one could use it.
-Thanks to my experience of speaking English constantly in class I’m not afraid to talk in English.

 In high school, I got high marks in English tests.
 My friends often asked me how to improve their marks, but I couldn’t quite explain the way, because I remembered English through conversation.
 But the biggest challenge of my school life was going to England by myself.
 I took part in a summer school at the college in London at my teacher’s recommendation.
 There were many teenagers from all over the world.
 On the first day I talked to some students but I couldn’t make friends and ended up I crying in my room.
 I worried that I wouldn't cope till the end of the program.
 But I decided I wouldn’t give up.
 I talked to as many people as much as I could.
 I found that conversation with people whom I didn’t know was, in fact, fun.
 In the end, I made lots of friends, and I still keep in touch with them now.
 I gained a valuable experience through my trip.